RodrigoCalderano/BolsaAPI/README.md

 # BolsaAPI

 BolsaAPI is a workarround for the lack of reliable brazil stock market API.
-It create endpoint to check any brazilian stock price by consulting a MetaTrader bot(Expert Advisor) under the hood.
+It create an endpoint to check any brazilian stock price by consulting a MetaTrader bot(Expert Advisor) under the hood.
 Currently this is a demo project with only last price info, but can be easily improved to cover other stock data by just plugging new functions.

 ## How It Works